 This led to blurring of what had been studied or not with human fetuses regarding the subject.

 3. The reviewers uncritically listed many dubious human studies that had both stated and undisclosed severe limitations on their findings.
 It’s more appropriate for reviewers to offer informed reviews of cited studies, as Sex-specific impacts of childhood trauma summarized with cortisol:

 “Findings are dependent upon variance in extenuating factors, including but not limited to, different measurements of:

 - basal cortisol levels, as well as

 - presence and severity of psychopathology symptomology.”

-3. It would have been preferable had the researchers stayed with their stated intention and critically reviewed only a few dozen studies with solid evidence of the review title: “Developmental origins of the human hypothalamic-pituitary-adrenal axis.”
+4. The paper would have been better had the researchers stayed on topic with their stated intention and critically reviewed only studies with solid evidence of “Developmental origins of the human hypothalamic-pituitary-adrenal axis.”
 Let other reviews cover older humans, animals, and questionable evidence.

 https://www.researchgate.net/publication/318469661_Developmental_origins_of_the_human_hypothalamic-pituitary-adrenal_axis “Developmental origins of the human hypothalamic-pituitary-adrenal axis” (registration required)